traderX7/PracticalMachineLearning/README.md

 Course on Practical Machine Learning
 ==========================

-Coursera Course's Course Project Writeup and submission
+Course Project Writeup and submission
 -------------------------------------

 This repository was created for the course project writeup which is composed of R Markdown file and its HTML document.